Diocese of Fajardo–Humacao

-The Diocese of Fajardo–Humacao(Dioecesis Faiardensis–Humacaensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church and consists of part of the east and the northeast of the island of Puerto Rico.
-The current bishop is Luis Miranda Rivera, who was appointed on May 16, 2020, by Pope Francis.
-The mother church is Cathedral Santiago Apóstol in Fajardo, Puerto Rico.
+The Diocese of Fajardo–Humacao(Dioecesis Faiardensis–Humacaensis) is a diocese of the Catholic Church and consists of part of the east and the northeast of the island of Puerto Rico.
+The current bishop is Luis Miranda Rivera.
+The mother church is Cathedral Santiago Apóstol in Fajardo.

+History

-The See of Fajardo–Humacao was canonically erected on May 11, 2008, and is a suffragan diocese of the Metropolitan Province of San Juan de Puerto Rico.
+The See of Fajardo–Humacao was canonically erected on May 11, 2008 and is a suffragan diocese of the Metropolitan Province of San Juan de Puerto Rico.
 Its jurisdiction includes the municipalities of Loíza, Canóvanas, Río Grande, Luquillo, Fajardo, Ceiba, Naguabo, Humacao, Culebra, and Vieques.